KeyboardKit/KeyboardKit/README.md

 ## About KeyboardKit

-`KeyboardKit` is a Swift library that helps you create custom keyboard extensions for iOS.
-It supports a bunch of different actions and keyboard types and lets you create keyboards with text inputs, emojis, actions, images etc.
+`KeyboardKit` is a Swift library that helps you create custom keyboards for iOS.
+It supports a different actions and keyboard types and lets you create keyboards with characters, emojis, images, custom actions etc.

 <p align="center">
     <img src ="Resources/Demo.gif" />
 </p>

-If you're new to iOS keyboard extensions, I can recommend [this great guide][Guide].
+If you're new to iOS keyboard extensions, [this great guide][Guide] can help you get started.
+You can also have a look at the demo app for some examples on how you can use this library.

 ## Installation

 ### Swift Package Manager

-The easiest way to add KeyboardKit to your project in Xcode 11 is to use Swift Package Manager:
+The easiest way to add KeyboardKit to your project is to use Swift Package Manager:
 ```
 https://github.com/danielsaidi/KeyboardKit.git
 ```